ralflorent/namefully-python/README.md

 `uk | us` - default: `uk`

-Abides by the ways the international community defines an abbreviated title.
+`title` abides by the ways the international community defines an abbreviated title.
 American and Canadian English follow slightly different rules for abbreviated titles than British and Australian English.
 In North American English, titles before a name require a period: `Mr., Mrs., Ms., Dr.`.
 In British and Australian